What Is a Server and How Does It Power My Website?

 • When it comes to communication, mail servers play a central role.
 A mail server allows you to send and receive email messages under your own domain, such as your-name@your-company.com.
 Popular mail server applications include Postfix, Exim, and Zimbra.
 You can interact with the mail server through an email client like Microsoft Outlook, Mozilla Thunderbird, Apple Mail, or a web-based email application like Roundcube.

 • Files play a crucial role in any server which is why you need a way to manage those files as needed.
 To do so, you can use an FTP server.
-FTP servers applications allow you to connect to the server’s file system using the file transfer protocol (FTP).
+FTP server applications allow you to connect to the server’s file system using the file transfer protocol (FTP).
 Once connected, you can upload new files, edit existing ones, and remove documents that you no longer need.
 Some popular FTP server applications include Core FTP Server, FileZilla Server, and vsftpd.
 To interact with these FTP servers, you should use an FTP client like FileZilla, Cyberduck, or CoffeeCup.

 • Virtual Private Networks (VPNs) are powered by VPN servers and are used to protect your privacy online, especially when you are using public WiFi access points like coffee shops and airports.
 In addition, if your office has set up a VPN, you can access office equipment like the network-connected printer or any shared drives even when you are home or on the go.
 Some notable VPN server packages are OpenVPN Server, SoftEtherVPN, and Hypersocket VPN.